What happens to your Super after separation?

 Therefore, both parties are working in one way or another for the benefit of the relationship, and therefore, the superannuation earnt by the higher income earner was always anticipated to be shared by them both.

-Generally, most people will calculate a superannuation split which gives the overall effect of equalizing superannuation between the parties.
-Therefore, the method is to calculate the value of one party’s total superannuation, compared to the other person’s superannuation, and then work out the amount to be transferred so that both parties retain an equal amount.
+Generally, most people will calculate a superannuation split which gives the overall effect of equalising superannuation between the parties.
+Therefore, the method is to calculate the amount that needs to be transferred is to add the total amount of superannuation together and divide it in half so that both parties walk away with an equal amount of superannuation.

 However, this does not have to be the case.
-The Family Court and Federal Circuit Court have a very wide discretion as to what might be deemed just and equitable, in a particular case.
+The Federal Circuit and Family Court of Australia has a very wide discretion as to what might be deemed just and equitable, in a particular case.
 It can take into account some of the following factors:

 How to arrange the superannuation split

-In order to activate a superannuation split, you need your lawyer to prepare either Consent Orders, that are approved by the Family Court, or a Binding Financial Agreement (BFA).
+In order to activate a superannuation split, you need to have a formal documentation of your family law property/financial settlement, either by way of Court Orders (either through Court action or an Application for Consent Orders), or a Binding Financial Agreement (BFA).
 Either document will include the superannuation splitting provisions.

 Before a superannuation split can take place, we must first obtain procedural fairness from the Trustee of the superannuation fund that is going to be split.
 To do that, we must send the fund a copy of the intended Orders or Binding Financial Agreement.
 The legislation allows the Trustee of the Superannuation Fund to have 28 days to consider.
 The fund will provide written correspondence to either grant approval to the drafting, or they will request that drafting changes be made.